jianwan2016/attackstream-indexer/README.md

 Watches incoming attackstream files and creates succinct indexes for them.

 This job is expecting a `balanced submissions topic` as its input.
-This topic is normally produced by `atlasdos-submissions-balancer` job and its expected contract is desctribed in [fileChange.avsc](contract/fileChange.avsc)
+This topic is normally produced by `atlasdos-submissions-balancer` job and its expected contract is desctribed in [fileChange.avsc](contract/fileChange.avsc).

 ## Running locally
 `run.sh` script can be used to run job locally.

 The following env variables can be used with `run.sh`:

-`KAFKA_HOST` (default: `localhost`) - points to Kafka broker that provides an input topic `CLUB_NAME` (default: `$USER`) - specifies the club name prefix for input and output resources (topics, buckets)
+`KAFKA_HOST` (default: `localhost`) - points to Kafka broker that provides an input topic</br>
+`CLUB_NAME` (default: `$USER`) - specifies the club name prefix for input and output resources (topics, buckets)

 ### Examples